 In this photo I used the rule of thirds to compose my photo with my son in the right third of the frame.

-In this tutorial I’ll use the term single point focus to refer to the camera setting that allows us to choose and toggle our focal point.
+In this tutorial, we’ll use the term single point focus to refer to the camera setting that allows you to choose and toggle your focal point.

 Remember that manual that came with your camera?
 Time to dig it out!